scubed2010/MongoRedi/README.md

 }
 ```

-Or you can instantiate the instance directly:
+Or you can instantiate the class directly:

 ```
 IMongoDBRepository<Student> _studentRepository = new MongoDBRepository<Student>();